-Good morning Chairman D'Amato, Senator Sarbanes, and other members of the Committee.
+Good morning Chairwoman Roukema, Congressman Vento and members of the Subcommittee.
 I appreciate this opportunity to present the views of the Office of Thrift Supervision (OTS) on the proposal of the Treasury Department, the Federal Deposit Insurance Corporation (FDIC) and the OTS to capitalize and stabilize the Savings Association Insurance Fund (the Joint Proposal).

 I recognize that having to turn our attention once again to a problem stemming from the thrift crisis of the 1980s is unfortunate.
-The thrift crisis has resulted in four pieces of legislation: The Competitive Equality Banking Act of 1987, the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA), the Federal Deposit Insurance Corporation Improvement Act of 1991 (FDICIA), and the Resolution Trust Corporation Completion Act of 1993.
+The thrift crisis has resulted in five major pieces of legislation: the Competitive Equality Banking Act of 1987, the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA), the Federal Deposit Insurance Corporation Improvement Act of 1991 (FDICIA), the Resolution Trust Corporation Refinancing, Restructuring, and Improvement Act of 1991, and the Resolution Trust Corporation Completion Act of 1993.
 These legislative efforts have accomplished much -- the thrift industry is healthy, there have been few thrift failures in the last several years, the supervision of thrifts has been strengthened significantly, and the Resolution Trust Corporation (RTC) will soon wind up its affairs.

 Yet, here we are again, six years after the passage of FIRREA, confronting problems in another insurance fund -- the Savings Association Insurance Fund (SAIF).
 The immediate problem is that the SAIF is only one-quarter of the way toward reaching its statutorily-mandated reserve level of 1.25% of insured deposits.
 The ongoing diversion of SAIF premiums to cover the annual interest payments on outstanding Financing Corporation (FICO) debt continues to delay capitalization of the SAIF.
-The SAIF problems will be compounded when the Bank Insurance Fund (BIF) premiums decline, while SAIF premiums remain high.
-The resulting premium disparity will create powerful incentives for SAIF-insured institutions to reduce their reliance on SAIF-insured deposits, thereby threatening the viability of the SAIF insurance fund as well as the servicing of the FICO debt.
+The SAIF problems will be compounded when the Bank Insurance Fund (BIF) insurance premiums are reduced while SAIF premiums remain high.
+The resulting premium disparity will create powerful incentives for SAIF-insured institutions to reduce their reliance on SAIF-insured deposits, thereby threatening the viability of the SAIF as well as the servicing of the FICO debt.

-These problems are not the result of risky behavior or poor performance by institutions that the SAIF insures.
-Rather, the SAIF faces problems today because of flaws in the mechanism established to fund the SAIF, including the unanticipated shrinkage that has occurred in the SAIF assessment base, the continuing diversion of income from the SAIF to cover non-SAIF obligations, and the absence of Treasury payments authorized by FIRREA to offset this diversion of income from the SAIF.
+These problems are not the result of risky behavior or poor performance by SAIF-insured institutions.
+Rather, the SAIF problem results from flaws in the mechanism established to fund the SAIF, including the unanticipated shrinkage that has occurred in the SAIF assessment base, the continuing diversion of income from the SAIF to cover non-SAIF obligations, and the absence of Treasury payments authorized by FIRREA.
 In short, the critical financing assumptions that underlaid FIRREA have not come to pass.

 It is important that this last, lingering vestige of the thrift crisis be promptly and definitively resolved.
-The uncertainties generated by the status quo, as well as the likelihood that any loss of confidence generated by weaknesses in either the SAIF or in servicing the FICO obligations will spread far beyond SAIF-insured institutions, suggest that if we do not address these problems this year, we run the risk of an even larger problem in the future.
+The uncertainties generated by the status_quo, as well as the likelihood that any loss of confidence generated by SAIF or FICO problems will spread beyond SAIF-insured institutions, suggest that not addressing these problems this year, runs the risk of an even larger problem in the future.